2012 Pennsylvania 400: Lightning strikes

 After the race, a spectator was killed by a lightning strike, while nine others (one critical) were injured.
 The nine injured spectators were taken to area hospitals, and five of them were later taken to local hospitals for examination.
 The track had tweeted for fans to "seek shelter as severe lightning and heavy winds are in our area", and the fans were instructed by public address systems at the track to take cover.
 However, fans posted on the track's Facebook page that they could not hear the warnings, and a fan tweeted to the Associated Press that the noise levels at races are so loud that little could hear the public address system.
 The race wasn't called until 42 minutes after the warning, leading to questions over whether or not NASCAR should have ended the race earlier or stopped the race prior to Lap 81 (which would have led to a Monday morning resumption of the race as less than half distance was reached).
 Race winner Jeff Gordon stated that he had heard a crack while he was on pit road.

 The victim, 41-year-old Brian Zimmerman from Moosic, Pennsylvania, was standing next to his car at the track's parking lot behind the Turn 3 grandstand.
 Bystanders had attempted to perform CPR on him until paramedics arrived.
 Zimmerman was later taken to the track's medical facility, and was pronounced dead at a local hospital at 6:11 pm.
 The victim that was in critical condition after getting struck was later in stable condition on August 6.

 The American flag at the track was flown at half-mast the morning after the race.
 Pocono Raceway later established the "Pennsylvania 400 Memorial Fund" to help benefit the victims of the strikes.

 On August 5, 2014, Zimmerman's wife sued NASCAR, seeking damages for negligence and wrongful death.
+A jury deemed that Pocono International Raceway was negligent, but did not find that this negligence was responsible for the death of Zimmerman.
+NASCAR was not found to be negligent in any of the lawsuits.